FluxML/IRTools.jl/docs/src/dynamo.md

     6
     ```

-    On versions newer than 1.3, `IRTools.refresh` is not required.
+    With Julia 1.3 and later, `IRTools.refresh` is not required.